chchen123/pytpc/doc/prelimsLinux.rst

    pip3.6 install virtualenvwrapper

-An introduction and walkthrough to using the virtualenvwrapper tool can be found `here <https://virtualenvwrapper.readthedocs.io/en/latest/>`__.
+An introduction and walkthrough to using the virtualenvwrapper tool is found `here <https://virtualenvwrapper.readthedocs.io/en/latest/>`__.
 To use virtual environments, place the following lines in the .bashrc file.
 The first line sets the Python interpreter for your virtual environments to python3.6.
-The last line is a path to your shell startup file and you should change it depending on where virtualenvwrapper was installed by pip.
+The last line is a path to your shell startup file, change it depending on where virtualenvwrapper was installed by pip.

 .. code-block:: shell